berthelemy/mark.berthelemy.net/collections/_posts/2012-09-20-top-10-tools-for-learning-corporate-perspective.md

   9. [iLife suite][21] &#8211; assuming you use Macs, these tools (Garageband, iPhoto and iMovie) are by far the easiest ways to be creative with sound, images and videos.
 The most recent incarnation of the suite is both powerful but simple.
 (Although they cannot compete with high-end software used by professional artists).
  10. [Enterprise Study][22] &#8211; a well thought out SaaS training administration suite that makes full use of the &#8220;network&#8221; to source training events from multiple suppliers.

-As I&#8217;ve said, if you come to us for help with finding suitable technologies, we won&#8217;t necessarily recommend any of these.
+As I&#8217;ve said, if you come to me for help with finding suitable technologies, I won&#8217;t necessarily recommend any of these.
 Your needs and constraints (eg. cost, existing systems etc) may dictate a different solution.
-However, these do represent (in our opinion) the best of the current breed of tools that can help learning and development.
+However, these do represent (in my opinion) the best of the current breed of tools that can help learning and development.

  [1]: http://c4lpt.co.uk/top-100-tools-for-learning-2011/voting-2012/
  [2]: http://www.learningconversations.co.uk/main/index.php/2012/09/20/top-10-tools-for-learning?blog=5